jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/1_Motiv.typ

 Finding an alternative fuel for aerospace is of high importance.
 However, in the case of hydrogen, gaining knowledge on how to work with hydrogen can be regarded as equally important as finding an alternative fuel.
 This is due to the wide application fields of hydrogen.
 Considering only the mobility sector, hydrogen could power, among others, ships, motorcycles, cars, vans, helicopters, trains, and quadcopters.
 Whether in the mobility industry or the energy sector, subtle mistakes could cause significant damage, necessitating a deeper exploration of hydrogen for applications beyond aviation.

 Furthermore, based on the literature reviewed for this thesis, the author observes that valuable information for a specific domain can often be found within seemingly unrelated fields.
 This interdisciplinary nature of knowledge implies that domains without apparent direct links can potentially contribute to each other's progress, highlighting the importance of cross-disciplinary research and collaboration.
 #gl_("swith", pl:true) represent a relatively new field of research.
 While their primary objective is to address current environmental challenges in aviation, they do so in a distinctive manner.
 By integrating fuel tanks within the wing structure, #gl_("swith", pl:true) aim to maximize space utilization, avoiding wastage.
 This approach contrasts with the use of conventional hydrogen tanks solely for fuel storage, which would not contribute to alleviating the loads experienced by the wing.
 Consequently, #gl_("swith") are designed to serve dual purposes: providing fuel storage and potentially reducing wing loads.

+However, the dual functionality of #gl_("swith", pl:true) - serving as both fuel storage and load-bearing structures - introduces complexity that extends beyond the scope of current certification procedures for commercial aircraft.
+This novel approach necessitates a reevaluation of existing safety standards and certification processes.
+Certification authorities need to ensure that #gl_("swith", pl:true) can be safely operated by pilots and utilized by passengers.
+The integration of high-pressure hydrogen tanks within the wing structure raises numerous questions that are not adequately addressed by current norms, as further elaborated in
+//
+// TODO
+// @chap_2_0 .

+First, there is limited knowledge regarding which experimental structural tests should be conducted to provide comprehensive certification.
+This lack of established protocols highlights the need for developing new testing methodologies specifically tailored to the unique characteristics of #gl_("swith", pl:true).
+Second, as mentioned before, even when assuming knowledge of what to test, there remains a significant challenge in determining how to conduct these tests safely.
+Addressing these certification challenges is crucial for the successful implementation of #gl_("swith", pl:true) in commercial aviation.

 The focus of this work is primarily scientific, aiming to advance our understanding of #gl_("swith", pl:true).
 However, it is essential to acknowledge that scientific research, particularly in such novel and complex fields, requires substantial financial support to be conducted effectively.
 Nations and organizations that demonstrate the capability and commitment to fund research into such promising and challenging endeavors may position themselves to gain numerous benefits beyond the immediate scientific outcomes.
 These potential benefits, which extend to economic, technological, and strategic domains, are further elaborated in @chap_0_5.